lavollmer/portfolio-lauradev/README.md

 Overall, I loved what I created and excited to share it with others.
 I completed this website in 1.5 days.
 I look forward to adding more features as time progresses.

 In the following weeks, I updated a few things over time to perfect it.
 I resized the mobile version navigation bar for easier readability.
 Additionally, I updated the mobile version images to scale better for the type of display.
+For medium size screens such as the iPad Mini, I updated the code to reflect responsiveness of those screens in every component.
 Finally, I transferred my domain name from my old portfolio website to the new one.

 ## Built with